Mary Boquitas

-Maria Raquenel Portillo aka "Mary Boquitas" (born December 23, 1969) is a Mexican singer and actress.
+María Raquenel Portillo Jiménez (born 23 December 1969), also known as Mary Boquitas, is a Mexican singer and actress.
 She was born in Tamaulipas.

 In the early 1980s, she auditioned with tycoon music producer Sergio Andrade to be a singer, with whom she married when she was 15 years old.
 In 1985, Andrade formed a girl group, managed by himself.
 Portillo was chosen for the group; the name "Boquitas Pintadas" was chosen because it sounded very different from the names of other typical teenage bands of the era, many of which tried to copy Menudo with their name.
 Because of the band's name, Mary Raquenel Portillo later became known as "Mary Boquitas".

 Gloria Trevi was another member of the band.
 "Boquitas Pintadas" had five members in total; however, it was Trevi and Portillo who were able to forge a friendship that went beyond their days at "Boquitas Pintadas".
 She continued living with Sergio Andrade, and was a backup singer at Gloria Trevi's performances as well.
 She and Andrade got divorced in 1990.
 Nevertheless, she kept on living with him in spite of the fact that he married 15 years-old Aline Hernández and also that he had formed a "harem" made of young girls who lived together with him, including Gloria Trevi, who attempted to become superstars thanks to Sergio Andrade.

 In 1994 Sony Music International released her first solo album, produced by Andrade, named "Mary Boquitas" and from that album the song "A Contratiempo", which was a successful single in Mexico staying many weeks in first place on radio stations, became a favorite song till now in Mexico.
 Mary Boquitas was considered one of the best singers in Mexico and Latin America at the time.